 4.1 The College will follow the agreed Fair Access Protocol for Hard-To-Place students, with applications going directly to Cambridgeshire County Council.

-4.2 Other applications for admissions can either be made directly to the College or to Cambridgeshire County Council.
-If an application is made directly to the College and the College believes the application may possibly fall under the Fair Access Protocol, it will be referred to the Local Authority.
+4.2 Other applications for admissions can be made directly to the College or to Cambridgeshire County Council.
+If an application is made directly to the College and we believe the application may possibly fall under the Fair Access Protocol, it will be referred to the Local Authority.

 4.3 If an application is made directly to the College which clearly does not fall under the Fair Access Protocol, the Principal will first consider whether places are available within the PAN for the year group in question.
 If there is space, the student will be admitted.
 If not, the applicant will join the waiting list according to the criteria described above.